Bridge City, Texas: History

 The city was originally named Prairie View, as it was located on the coastal grasslands of the upper Texas coastline.
 But in 1938, the Port Arthur-Orange Bridge (now known as the Rainbow Bridge) was built, and the unincorporated area took on the name "Bridge City".
 Despite several previous attempts, the city did not incorporate until 1970.

 Bridge City got its name from the fact that one has to cross a bridge to enter the city.
 All three major roads that enter Bridge City—Chemical Road, SH 87, and F.M.
 1442—cross a body of water.
 SH 87 crosses the Neches River and Cow Bayou—Cow Bayou on the Orange side and the Neches River on the Port Arthur side.
 Chemical Road crosses a branch off of the Sabine River and Cow Bayou.
 F.M.
 1442 crosses a small creek off Cow Bayou between F.M.
 105 and the Bridge City City limits.
 F.M.
 1442 also crosses Cow Bayou just north of Orangefield and south of Interstate 10.

 In 1990, Bridge City became the first city in Texas to install "leaning" streetlights because of the tall electrical lines near the roadway.

 In 2008, the storm surge generated by Hurricane Ike caused nearly complete flooding of Bridge City.
 Mayor Kirk Roccaforte estimated that only 14 homes in the city were unaffected by the surge.
 The piles of debris and waterlogged furniture placed outside homes by residents beginning to clean up led the mayor to say "The whole city looks like a flea market."

-Geography
+Geography and Climate

+Climate: Located in a humid subtropical biome, Bridge City receives a high amount of annual rainfall, qualifying it as one of the wettest cities of the lower 48.
+Bridge City experiences very warm springs and hot summers along with high humidity, giving it more of a tropical feel for a majority of the year.
+Bridge City is prone to Tropical Cyclones and their flooding rains.

-According to the United States Census Bureau, the city has a total area of 5.4 sqmi, of which 5.1 sqmi is land and 0.2 sqmi (4.63%) is water.
+Geography: According to the United States Census Bureau, the city has a total area of 5.4 sqmi, of which 5.1 sqmi is land and 0.2 sqmi (4.63%) is water.